tlerias/hellofresh-html-css-workshop/README.md

 ### Sticky Footer
 - [ ] Make the footer with the "Get cooking" button sticky to the bottom of the page.
 - [ ] Currently the "Get cooking" Footer link doesn't work.
 Make it go to the [HelloFresh Plans Page](https://www.hellofresh.com/plans)
+- [ ] Style this link to look like a button

 ## Commit & Reflect
 - [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github